 Trainer, Consultant, Guide: Meet Teresa

 Teresa is a Guide year round, spending the majority of her year viewing bears from the coasts of Alaska to the shorelines of Hudson Bay.
-She’s been a bear junkie since she got hooked by Bella in 2009.
+She loves seeing them all: black, brown and white.
+She’s been a bear junkie since she got hooked by a bear called, Bella, in 2009.
 Along the way she became a boat captain, a certified kayak guide and a Wilderness First Responder.
-The wilds of British Columbia and Alaska are her office and her desk looks a lot like a skiff with a small outboard.
+The wilds of Alaska and Canada are her office and most days her desk looks a lot like a skiff with a small outboard.

 On the creation of Ursa Major, she explains that it was born out of a need in Southeast Alaska to better train Guides about bear behavior.
 She recognized that the bear safety trainings and bear awareness classes that are currently available do not meet all the needs of the people exploring the remote islands that make up Southeast.

 She believes that Ursa is creating a bridge between being bear aware and distinctive applications in the field, which is why Ursa is unique to the industry.
 "Each company I work with has needed bear training for their employees in a different way, depending on how thy operate.
 I've recreated bear safety messages in to videos and power points and podcasts.
 My brain is running wild with ideas for trainings and I have loved diving into the guts of this.”